 Nonprofit organizations have been putting together events for their fundraising campaigns for the longest time.
-Some NGOs have organized quite successful events while others not so much.
+Some charities have organized quite successful events while others not so much.

 When you plan to organize events for your nonprofit organization, you need to have a certain set of skills and know a little bit about what works in this market.
 Then gather much-needed resources, know how to handle them, and ultimately create a marketing plan that is going to help you reach your target audience.